Murder of Rocío Wanninkhof: Discovery of the body

 Wanninkhof's nude body was found on 2 November near the sporting club "Los Altos del Rodeo," between Marbella and San Pedro de Alcántara.
 It was disfigured, stabbed nine times, partially mummified and skeletonized.
 The advanced state of decomposition, only three weeks after the disappearance, raised doubts about its identity.
 This was attributed successively to carbonization, acid corrosion and flesh-eating wasps.
 However, Wanninkhof's sister recognized some rings, two T-shirts and other objects found in two trash bags near the body as belonging to Rocío.
 The T-shirts were torn by the stabs, and no clothes from the waist down were ever found.
 The autopsy confirmed that it was indeed Wanninkhof's body, and also revealed that she had been beaten first, then stabbed once in the left section of the chest, likely when she tried to flee.
 This stab was the most damaging, as it affected several organs and pulmonary arteries.
 As a result, Wanninkhof became instantly paralyzed or unconscious, and her death was quick.
-Once on the ground, she was stabbed eight more times on a small area of the back, in quick succession, with the likely aim of ensuring her death.
+Once on the ground, she was stabbed eight more times in a small area of the back, in quick succession, with the likely aim of ensuring her death.
 The wounds were all caused by the same weapon: a thin, single-edged razor.
 Sexual assault could not be proven either way, due to the advanced decomposition of the body.
-The body was left on the ground for several hours before the killer returned and put it in the car, and was later deposited, not thrown, in the second location.
+The body was left on the ground for several hours before the killer returned and put it in the car and was later deposited, not thrown, in the second location.
 It was partially covered by bushes and fallen leaves when it was found.

 Because a number eight was drawn on one of the bags, it was believed that the bags were not acquired with the intention of using them in a murder, but that they had been repurposed after being already used.
 The killer was also believed to be familiar with the area where the body was abandoned, as it was only accessible by a trail perpendicular to the N-340 highway, which was very difficult to see from the road.

-Suspects

 Trial of Dolores Vázquez

-The trial was done with a popular jury which is a system with no tradition in Spain, having been newly implemented.
+The trial was by jury, which is a system with no tradition in Spain, having been newly implemented.
 Most factual evidence exculpated her but the prosecutor relied heavily in attacking the character of Dolores and her lesbian relationship with Rocío's mother Alicia.
 The verdict repeated word for word the prosecutor's allegations and found Dolores guilty of the murder of Rocío.
 She was sentenced to serve 15 years in prison.
-All this was conducted in the middle of a media circus and feeding frenzy.
+All this was conducted in the middle of a media circus and public pressure.

 Dolores appealed and the higher court agreed and declared the case should be retried.